ksmetz/RNApipe/README.md

 1. **Make sure your sample info is entered into the "Sequencing Data" spreadsheet on the lab Google Drive**
 	- Edit *your copy* of the sheet (if you don't have one, ask Katie or [make your own](https://docs.google.com/spreadsheets/d/13dfdyM4HxgsEoFhiuDqrohGfLulVtxYHqSK1dA29Xvw/edit#gid=2031315238))
 	- The [master sheet](https://docs.google.com/spreadsheets/d/14-j6QiyzX4oV378CgQhb6btfaaopbZTRXew1FxN1vag/edit#gid=673528436) should update with your run info automatically once your personal sheet is set up.
-	- <span style="background-color: #ea9999">Pink columns</span> are required.
+	- <span style="background-color: #ea9999">Pink columns</span> are required (A-N, V-X).
 See "Instructions" tab in spreadsheet for more details

 2. **Make sure the most up-to-date sample sheet is on the cluster.**
 	- The sample sheet lives on the cluster, here:\